SubhankarGhosh/SubhankarGhosh.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
-I am Subhankar, a Computer Science PhD student at the University of Minnesota, Twin Cities.
+I am Subhankar, a Computer Science Ph.D. student at the University of Minnesota, Twin Cities.

 I am fortunate to be advised by [Professor Shashi Shekhar](https://www-users.cse.umn.edu/~shekhar/) and I am a member of the [Spatial Computing Research Group](http://www.spatial.cs.umn.edu/).